anytizer/neattesting.py/README.md

 * All test cases need to return boolean flag to mention if the logic passed successfully.
 * It loads entire test suites.
 * Decision making methods must return a boolean (True or False) values.
+* These methods cannot accept parameters.
+* These methods must import their own libraries.
 * This is not the unit test mechanism.

 ## Usage example 1